TL;DR – These are the Best Break Cues of 2021

 The key to winning at billiards or pool has a lot to do with playing with the right break cue.
 Proper practice and skills all factor in, but you need a great cue to make sure that each hit delivers.

-Break cues are specially-designed for that solid break shot you need to scatter the balls in the rack.
+Break cues plays different than playing cues.
+They are specially-designed for that solid break shot you need to scatter the balls in the rack.
 With the right technique, you can even pocket a ball to ensure a clean table in your favor.

 But with the many break cues available in the market, finding the best one can be quite challenging.
 You would have to look into every option available – and let’s face it, that’s too time-consuming.